jonesor/Rcompadre/README.md

 # subset to the species 'Echinacea angustifolia'
 subset(compadre, SpeciesAccepted == "Echinacea angustifolia")

+# subset to the species 'Echinacea angustifolia'
+filter(compadre, SpeciesAccepted == "Echinacea angustifolia")
 ```

 #### Example analysis: calculating population growth rates

-First we’ll use the function `cdb_flag` to add columns to the database
+First we’ll use the function `cdb_flag()` to add columns to the database
 flagging potential issues with the projection matrices, such as missing
 values, or matrices that don’t meet assumptions like ergodicity,
 irreducibility, or primitivity.